This is the second in a two-part blog series on owning and transferring the rights to a patent. (Read part one here.)

 Ideally, your business should own its patents if it wants to enjoy the benefits of the patent rights.
 But under U.S. law, only an inventor or an assignee can own a patent — and businesses cannot be listed as an inventor.
 Accordingly, patent assignment is the legal mechanism that transfers ownership from the inventor to your business.

-In a license agreement, the patent owner gives another entity (the “licensee”) permission to use the patented technology, while the patent owner retains ownership.
+In a license agreement, the patent owner (the “licensor”) gives another entity (the “licensee”) permission to use the patented technology, while the patent owner retains ownership.
+Like a property rental, a patent license contemplates an ongoing relationship between the licensor and licensee.

 Before your employees begin developing IP, implement strong hiring policies that ensure your IP rights will be legally enforceable in future.